ucc23/updt_UCC/README.md

 The initial version is generated using the `initial_DBs_comb` script in the article's repo.
 This initial version is processed with the `fastMP_process` script (in the same repo) to generate the datafiles for each catalogued cluster, through the use of the `fastMP` package.
+The `fastMP_process` script calls the `call_fastMP` module that handles the datafile generation for each cluster and the updating of the `UCC_cat_XXXYYZZ.csv` catalogue file with the obtained parameters.

-These datafiles need to be processed with the `make_entries` script to generate the files that will populate the site `ucc.ar`.
+These datafiles need to be processed with the `make_entries` script once to generate the files that will populate the site `ucc.ar`.

 # Updating the catalogue